nardip1/hello-world/README.md

 # hello-world
-Repository used to familiarize myself with GitHub
+Repository used to familiarize myself with GitHub.
+NW is moving from SVN to GitHub.